jseanpatel/flyright/README.md

 ## Description

 FlyRight is an adventure game that I created to teach myself Swift.
+To succeed, the player must maneuver a badly damaged spaceship inside of a grid while only being able to turn right.

 ## Technologies

 * SpriteKit
 * UIKit
 * Foundation
-* Google Firebase

 ## Acknowledgements